Israel toughens second lockdown as virus cases surge

 More than 200,000 coronavirus cases have been recorded, with 1,335 deaths, out of a population of nine million.

-Netanyahu has faced fierce criticism from opposition politicians, who accuse him of tightening the rules to put an end to weeks of protest outside his Jerusalem residence.
+Netanyahu has also faced fierce criticism from opposition politicians, who accuse him of tightening the rules to put an end to weeks of protests outside his Jerusalem residence.

-Ayelet Shaked, a lawmaker with the far-right Yamina party, said the new rules are "destructive and unreasonable".
+Ayelet Shaked, a lawmaker with the far-right Yamina party, said the new rules were "destructive and unreasonable".

 "Because of the demonstrations, they're pushing hundreds of thousands of people to unemployment and crushing the economy," she said in a statement.

-Shaked said she will push to change the measures when they come before a parliamentary committee for approval later on Thursday.
+Shaked said she would push to change the measures when they come before a parliamentary committee for approval later on Thursday.

 Israel's health ministry registered 6,808 new coronavirus cases on Wednesday, out of 54,364 tests processed.